 At home I’ve made lacto-fermented root vegetables, sauerkraut, fermented cranberries, preserved lemons, traditional pickles, fermented relish, kombucha and kefir.
 Once you get into it, it’s incredibly easy and it makes you feel pretty crafty in the kitchen.
 Making ferments at home also allows me to ensure that high quality salt is used.

-Vegetables can be fermented with salt, a starter like whey or brine from a previous ferment, or a combination of the two.
+Vegetables can be fermented with salt, a starter like whey, brine from a previous ferment, or a combination of the two.

 Starter: Fermenting with a starter can create more biodiversity, but the vegetables can become mushy and more susceptible to mold.
-I prefer this method for vegetables with shorter ferment times like sweet potato.
+I prefer this method for vegetables with shorter ferment times like sweet potato or fruit.

 Salt: Salt inhibits the growth of undesirable bacteria, promotes the growth of desired Lactobacilli bacteria, and results in crunchier vegetables.
 I prefer this method for sauerkraut or pickles.